wenxichang/covcc/README.md

 Just use `make CC=covcc` to recompile the module, and everything is ready.

-`covcc` use `gcc` as default compiler, `export ORIG_CC=your_cc` before `make` to overide it.
+`covcc` use `gcc` as default compiler, `export ORIG_CC=your_cc` before `make` to overide it. you can also `export COVDEBUG=1` to show more messages.

 # Usage of cov_reader